hyperion-project/hyperion.docs/docs/effects/API.md

 | b         | Integer    | blue color from `0` to `255` |
 | a         | Integer    | **Optional** alpha of the color from `0` to `255`, if not provided, it's `255` |

-::: tip Kürzere Versionen von hyperion.imageLinearGradient()
+::: tip Shorter versions of hyperion.imageLinearGradient()
-`hyperion.imageLinearGradient(startX, startY, endX, endY, bytearray, spread)` -> Das Rechteck, das den Farbverlauf enthält, ist standardmäßig das gesamte Bild
+`hyperion.imageLinearGradient(startX, startY, endX, endY, bytearray, spread)` -> The rectangle which contains the gradient defaults to the full image
 :::

 ### hyperion.imageDrawPoint()
-Zeichnet einen Punkt in das Bild.
-Alle Parameter sind erforderlich, außer a für Alpha.
-Füge die Parameter in der unten angegebenen Reihenfolge hinzu. \
+Draws a point/dot at the image.
+All arguments are required, exception a for alpha.
+Add the arguments in the order of rows below. \
 `hyperion.imageDrawPoint(x, y, thick, r, g, b, a)`
 | Argument  | Type       |  Comment  |
 | :-------- | :--------- | :----------------------------------------------------- |